pvasek/kudu-wiki/Azure-Site-Extensions.md

 These work the same way as the 'pre-installed' extensions discussed above, except they're brought in by the site owner.

-Here is a complete [simple extension sample](https://github.com/projectkudu/SimpleWebSiteExtension).
+Here is a complete [Site Extension sample](https://github.com/projectkudu/FileCounterSiteExtension).

 All you need to do is upload the extension bits into a `SiteExtensions` folder.
 Below examples illustrate overriding the Kudu extension as well as introducing a new Foo extension.
 Note that unlike pre-installed extensions, these are not in versioned folders.